ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/EC2.md

 ### Dedicated Instances
 - No other customer will share the hardware used by you
-- Hardeware may be shared within same account
+- Hardware may be shared within same account
 - No control over instance placement (hardware might be moved)
 - can convert to dedicated host